tdurgasaranya/activity06-logistic-regression/README.md

 Git and GitHub refer to this as a “pull request” because you are asking to pull items into your repo.

-## Task 4: Mulitplie logistic regression
+## Task 4: Multiple logistic regression

 You will continue to work in your `activity06.Rmd` file that you started during Day 1 of this activity.
 Read these directions first, then work